 What is the average life expectancy of wood siding?

-Wood siding should last 20 to 40 years, but can remain in good condition much longer with meticulous maintenance of the paint and caulking to keep water from entering the wood.
+Wood siding should last 20 to 40 years, with an average of 30 years, but can remain in good condition much longer with meticulous maintenance of the paint and caulking to keep water from entering the wood.
 Here are six variables that will increase or decrease the life of your wood siding compared to the average:

 1) Type of wood - Wood decay fungi, commonly called wood rot, is the #1 enemy of wood siding.
 When the moisture level of the wood rises above 20%, colonies of the fungi form and began eating—literally digesting—the wood, from the surface inward.
 Redwood, western cedar and cypress are examples of woods that are naturally resistant to wood rot.
 They eventually succumb if not protected with a waterproof coating, but it happens later rather than sooner.